NoahHenrikKleinschmidt/qpcr/README.md

 ```
 pip install qpcr
 ```
+### Qupid Web App
+In case you prefer a graphical user interface, `qpcr` offers the *Qupid* web app built with `streamlit`.
+Qupid provides access to the bulk of qpcr's main features with costumizability to some degree.
+Qupid is openly available [via streamlit](https://share.streamlit.io/noahhenrikkleinschmidt/qupid/main/src/main.py).
+Or can be run locally by cloning its [Github repository](https://github.com/NoahHenrikKleinschmidt/Qupid).

 ### What does `qpcr` do?
 The "core business" that `qpcr` was designed for is `Delta-Delta-Ct` analysis starting from raw Ct values.
 It offers automated processes to read datafiles, filter out outlier Ct values, compute Delta-Ct, normalise assays against one another, and visualise the results.
 Hence, `qpcr` offers a full suite for automated Delta-Delta-Ct analyses.